 It was stunning breaking news that happened just before dawn on January 18, 1978.
 The roof of the coliseum at the Hartford Civic Center had collapsed under the weight of the snow.
 Just hours earlier, some 5000 fans had left after watching a basketball game.
 Remarkably, no one was hurt.

-The report at the link below also shows some even older film of the Civic Center being built in 1971.
+The report below also shows some even older film of the Civic Center being built in 1971.
 We have some time-lapsed film of the construction, including the critically acclaimed, yet flawed roof design that would later prove to be a calamity.

 In addition, look for excerpts from a special report that first aired when the landmark opened in 1973.
 You’ll hear from William Luettgen, who owned a department store in the Civic Center Mall, and you’ll be able to reminisce over the images of the dozens of stores inside and lining the streets near the complex.